ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 Two Forms of the Same Disease

-ATTR cardiac amyloidosis exists in two distinct forms, each with different underlying causes and patient populations.
+When I diagnose ATTR cardiac amyloidosis, I explain to my patients that this condition exists in two distinct forms, each with different underlying causes and patient populations.
 Understanding these differences helps explain why some families see multiple affected members while other cases appear to occur randomly.

 Wild-type ATTR cardiac amyloidosis (ATTRwt) represents the more common form and typically affects older adults, particularly men over age 60.
 In this variant, the transthyretin protein becomes unstable with age, even though the genetic code for the protein is completely normal.
 The protein simply begins to misfold and deposit in tissues as part of the aging process.
 This form of the disease was previously called senile cardiac amyloidosis, though this terminology has fallen out of favor as it incorrectly suggested the condition was a benign consequence of aging.